chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="https://www.appdynamics.com/">
    appdynamics.com
   </a>
-  — Free for 24 hours metrics, application performance management agents limited to one Java, one .NET, one PHP, and one Node.js
+  — Free for 24 hours metrics, application performance management agents limited to one Java, one .NET, one PHP and one Node.js
  </li>
  <li>
   <a href="https://deadmanssnitch.com/">